ColtonWright51/Sixfab_5G/README.md

 AT+QUIMSLOT=1
 ```

-Then insert the (U)SIM and restart the modem by flipping the Full Card Power (FCP) switch of OFF for 10 seconds.
+Then insert the (U)SIM and restart the modem by flipping the Full Card Power (FCP) switch to OFF for 10 seconds.
 Run the command:

 ```
 AT+QINISTAT